IT Certification Path for Network Administrators

 The CompTIA A+ certification is considered a starting point by many people in the IT field, as it demands no prerequisites, and introduces candidates to a range of fundamental hardware and software disciplines, including PC repair, software and operating systems, desktop support, networking and cyber security.
 The A+ curriculum even covers basic interpersonal communication skills - a key attribute for enduring success the IT workforce.

 The CompTIA Network+ certification builds on the knowledge from the A+ certification with a focus on networking topics, such as network installation, administration, troubleshooting and security.
-Candidates are recommended to have an A+ certification or equivalent knowledge, and at least nine months of experience in IT networking.
+Net+ candidates are recommended to have an A+ certification or equivalent knowledge, and at least nine months of experience in IT networking.

 CompTIA's Security+ is an entry-level security certification that is considered the minimum amount of security knowledge required by network administrators.
 For example, the U.S. Department of Defense requires administrators to be at least Security+ certified before they are granted administrative rights on a DoD network.
 Security+ certification validates your skills in topics like network security, threat assessment, cryptography and cyber incident response.

 As with other CompTIA certifications, you can attend a class to master the objectives in the exam or self-study.
-The popular CompTIA Security+: Get Certified Get Ahead: SY0-301 Study Guide has been used by many people to pass the Security+ certification the first time they take it.
+Here are some popular Security+ Bootcamps attended by many people to pass the Sec+ exam the first time they take it.

 A Fork in the Road

 Of course there are exceptions and there’s no reason you can’t pursue both paths.
-If this is your choice, the early Cisco certifications such as the CCENT and CCNA R&S are the logical next step.
+If this is your choice, then Cisco's entry-level CCNA certification is the logical next step.
 The CompTIA Network+ lays a good foundation for both.
-After completing the CCNA R&S you can turn your attention to Microsoft certifications.
+After completing the CCNA you can turn your attention to Microsoft certifications.

 Cisco Certifications

 Cisco certifications are focused on the popular networking and telecommunications products from Cisco Systems, but they also provide a significant amount of knowledge related to networking in general.
-Three Cisco certifications that a network administrator should pursue are:
+Two Cisco certifications that a network administrator should pursue are the Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professional (CCNP).

-CCNA certification builds upon the general skills you learned during Network+ exam prep with proprietary topics, such how to install, monitor and troubleshoot Cisco devices.
-Most candidates spend a lot of hands-on time with Cisco equipment, or with lab simulators.
-Through its training partners, Cisco offers a range of campus-based and online CCNA training programs where you can gain hands-on experience using the latest Cisco devices.
+CCNA certification builds upon the general skills you learned during Network+ exam prep with proprietary topics, such as how to install, monitor and troubleshoot Cisco devices.
+Most candidates spend a lot of hands-on time with Cisco equipment (or with lab simulators for online training).
+Through its training partners, Cisco offers a range of campus-based and online Cisco training programs where you can gain hands-on experience using the latest Cisco devices.

 After completing the CCNA certification, there are many specialized Cisco certifications network administrators can pursue depending on their goals and interests.
 Specializations include network security, voice, and wireless topics.